seejohnrun/seejohnrun.github.io/_posts/2012-01-06-pair-programming.markdown

   _edit_last: '1'
   dsq_thread_id: '529746338'
 ---
 In the past I ve tried to ignore all of the really smart people that think pair programming is a useful (if not vital) strategy.
 I ve watched talks on it, I ve seen all types of pairing stations, I ve listened to numerous people iterate the benefits   but never until this week did I actually give it a real try.
-I guess I dismissed it as a fad, and didn t think it was for me.
+I guess I dismissed it as a fad, and didn't think it was for me.

 I ve spent the past four days paired, and am hooked   I figured it d be useful to write my own list of why pairing is amazing.